HANDBOOKSOverview 概 述 概 要 개 요 Resumen Requirements Handbook Measurements Handbook Buy Handbooks

 - Section 2: Structure – Defines the structure of the handbook and terminology used.
 It also addresses the data flow of TL 9000 and the usage of the measurements data.

-- Section 3: Measurements Processing, Usage and Responsibilities – Includes requirements for measurements usage; the principles of measurements processing; principles of measurements usage; measurements data aggregation and customer base; responsibilities of various organizations including the TL 9000 Administrator, the organization, customers, TIA-BPC, and certification bodies.
+- Section 3: Measurements Processing, Usage and Responsibilities – Includes requirements for measurements usage; the principles of measurements processing; principles of measurements usage; measurements data aggregation and customer base; responsibilities of various organizations including the TL 9000 Administrator, the organization, customers, TIA QuEST Forum, and certification bodies.
 It also lists sources of information including links and the supplemental measurements library.

 - Section 4: General Measurement Requirements – Defines requirements for measurements reporting including conformance to measurements profile; dates of applicability; applicable product categories; customer source data; report frequency and method; report periods; reporting of compared and research data; product exclusions; measurement applicability; calculation of normalization units; data submissions and exemptions; linked registrations; and TL 9000 Performance Data Reports.